dominiquefastus/NuStru-CodonAnalysis/README.md

 - Filter the entries for wrong translations and redundancy
 - Assign secondary structure and other features to the entries

-The database construction follows the following steps for protein families (Only for Uniprot):
+The database construction follows the following steps for protein families (only for Uniprot):
 - Fetch protein members of family from InterPro
 - Fetch entries from Uniprot
 - rest is same as for individual entries

 While the individual scripts are described in the following sections, there is a complete pipeline script called `nustrufiller.py`.
-Based on the input single or list of uniprot id(s) or intepro id(s), it will fetch and construct the required data.
-The pipelin script can be run with the following command:
+Based on the input, single or list of Uniprot id(s) or Intepro id(s), it will fetch and construct the required data.
+The pipeline script can be run with the following command:
 ```
 usage: nustrufiller.py [-h] -i INPUT -o OUTPUT_PATH [-n NAME] [-u UNIQUE] [-w] -m API_MAIL -k API_KEY [-d]